aflin/rampart_docs/source/rampart-sql.rst

     * The index schedule is saved in a new table ``SYSUPDATE`` in the database in question.

-    * The first time an index is scheduled for update on a database, a index monitor process is launched.
+    * The first time an index is scheduled for update on a database, an index monitor process is launched.

-    * The monitor for a database is also checked and relaunched if necessary everytime ``new Sql.connection(database)`` is called.
+    * The monitor for a database is also checked and relaunched if necessary every time ``new Sql.connection(database)`` is called.

     * If ``sql.scheduleUpdate`` is never run for a text index, the index will not be touched by